isomerpages/ncss-pc/index.md

       url: /who-we-are/what-we-do/
   - infopic:
       title: Make A Difference
-      description: There are many ways you can support our benefitting organisations – as a donor, volunteer or partner – to sustain their operations and serve the community.
+      description: There are many ways you can support a cause  – as a volunteer, donor, or partner – and help achieve social impact.
       url: /take-action/donate/
-      image: /images/homepage/make_a_difference.png
+      image: /images/PC_Make_A_Difference.jpg
       alt: Making a difference to support
       button: How you can contribute
   - infopic:
       title: About President’s Challenge
       id: infopic
-      description: President’s Challenge aims to build a culture of unity and respect for all, by supporting aspirations and recognising contributions by all.
+      description: President’s Challenge aims to build a culture of unity and respect for all, by supporting every aspiration and recognising every contribution.
       button: Learn More About Us
       url: /who-we-are/what-we-do/
       image: /images/homepage/Paralympics_edited.jpg